vipul2802/o365hq.com/content/services/Office 365 Break Fix Support.md

 With this service, IT Partner will help in solving such issues as:

-1. Resolving issues related to Office 365 services in case of malfunction or incorrect work
+1. Resolving issues related to Microsoft 365 services in case of malfunction or incorrect work
 2. Help with security issues, when compromising of accounts or any other threat occurs